unparalleled-js/docs-1/connectors/zendesk/get-custom-object-record-by-id-action.md

 # Zendesk - Get custom object record by id action

 Zendesk allows you to configure custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
-Find out more about [here](/connectors/zendesk/custom-objects.md)
+Find out more [here](/connectors/zendesk/custom-objects.md).

 This action  retrieves details about a specific custom object record that matches a search by Zendesk ID.
-Only records in your Zendesk instance that matches all the criteria will be returned.
+Only records in your Zendesk instance that matches the criteria will be returned.

 ![Get custom object records by ID action](/assets/images/connectors/zendesk/get-custom-object-records-by-id.png) *Get custom object records by ID action*